Iran's Rouhani: U.S. ties better but 'still a long road to travel'

 ROUHANI: IRAN WANTS STABILITY IN SYRIA

-U.S. and Western officials in Washington said that U.S. Secretary of State John Kerry will try to launch a new initiative for a political solution in Syria during meetings in New York in the next week, starting with talks with his Iranian counterpart on Saturday.

-Rouhani said he was pleased the United States was willing to now allow Iran to participate in discussions on Syria.
-"Iran is a powerful and effective country within the region," he said.

-Speaking through an interpreter, Rouhani also responded to media reports that Iran and Russia would form part of a coalition that would take on Islamic State and other militant groups.
+Speaking through an interpreter, Rouhani also responded to media reports that Iran and Russia were part of a coalition that would take on Islamic State and other militant groups.

 "I do not see a coalition between Iran and Russia on fighting terrorism in Syria," Rouhani said.